MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/guest-access-in-smb2-is-disabled-by-default.md

 ## Resolution

+Configure your third party SMB server device to require a user name and password for SMB connections.
+This is Microsoft's recommended guidance.
+A device that allows guest access means any device or person on your network can read or copy all of your shared data without any audit trail or credentials.

-If you want to enable insecure guest access, you can configure the following Group Policy settings:
+If you cannot configure your third party device to be seucre, you can enable insecure guest access with the following Group Policy settings:

-1. Open the **Local Group Policy Editor** (gpedit.msc).
+1. Open the **Local Group Policy Editor** (gpedit.msc) on your Windows device.
 2. In the console tree, select **Computer Configuration** > **Administrative Templates** > **Network** > **Lanman Workstation**.
 3. For the setting, right-click **Enable insecure guest logons** and select **Edit**.
 4. Select **Enabled** and select **OK**.